McLarenCollege/foundations_public/from-num-to-num-sum-of-even-numbers.md

+# From Num to num Sum Of Even Numbers

 Given variables fromNum and toNum, calculate the sum of all the even numbers from fromNum to toNum using while loop.
 Value of fromNum will be always be less than or equal to toNum.